-- 1. Applicable tax rate for Income Year 2016 will be declared by Finance Act 2017.
-For the purpose of these financial statements, management has assumed that the existing corporate tax rate (40%) will be applicable for Income Year 2016 as well. - 2.
-Appropriate financial and demographic assumptions have been used in consultation with a certified actuary to measure defined benefit obligation as at the reporting date. - 3.
-Key assumptions about the likelihood and magnitude of outflow of resources have been used to recognise and measure provisions and contingencies. - 4.
+- 1. Applicable tax rate for Income Year 2017 will be declared by Finance Act 2018.
+For the purpose of these financial statements, management has assumed that the existing corporate tax rate (40%) will be applicable for Income Year 2017 as well. - 2.
+Appropriate financial and demographic assumptions have been used in consultation with a certified actuary tomeasure defined benefit obligation as at 31 December 2017. - 3. key assumptions about the likelihood and magnitude of outflow of resources have been used to recognize and measure provisions and contingencies. - 4.
 Recoverable amount of Investment in associate.